wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <a name="Prosci"></a>

 ### Prosci

-* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs $4,850 for 3-days on-site or $4,500 virtually to learn their <a target="_blank" href="https://www.amazon.com/ADKAR-Change-Business-Government-Community/dp/1930885504/">BOOK</a>: <a target="_blank" href="https://www.prosci.com/methodology/adkar">ADKAR model for individual change</a> developed in the 90s by Prosci founder <a target="_blank" href="https://www.amazon.com/Jeff-Hiatt/e/B001HOIOF6/">Jeff Hiatt</a> after studying the change patterns of more than 700 organizations:
+* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs $4,850 for 3-days on-site or $4,500 virtually to learn their models.

+   <a target="_blank" href="https://www.amazon.com/ADKAR-Change-Business-Government-Community/dp/1930885504/">BOOK</a>: <a target="_blank" href="https://www.youtube.com/watch?v=oRDd9umVFT8&list=PLnPoJi83DPgIkLjQHQRJHNvprZn_3FtoQ&index=1">VIDEO</a>: <a target="_blank" href="https://www.prosci.com/methodology/adkar">ADKAR model for individual change</a> developed in the 90s by Prosci founder <a target="_blank" href="https://www.amazon.com/Jeff-Hiatt/e/B001HOIOF6/">Jeff Hiatt</a> after studying the change patterns of more than 700 organizations.
+Here is a common volcabulary for describing what each individual needs to successfully adopt each change.

    1. Awareness of the need for change
    2. Desire to participate and support the change